These are some of the things we get asked on a regular basis. If you have any more questions you're welcome to send us an email.

 They're custom-built to maintain steady boom control for a better finish in quicker times.
-The 3-axle base and custom set length allows for efficient and smooth terrain crossing and better finishes.
+The 3-axle base and custom set length allows for efficient and smooth terrain crossing, stability despite long reach and ultimately better finishes.

 Combined with our optional super fat flotation tyres, we have superior traction with less ground pressure significantly reducing our impact on your property.
 Great for getting through dairy farms in the winter!